RicGonzalezb/dro-rewrite/README.md

 - **ACE3** — when present, the mission integrates with ACE interaction and arsenal.
 - **LAMBS Danger** — improves enemy reactions, reinforcement, and radio behavior.

-The scenario is **map-agnostic**: it resolves locations and factions from the running game at runtime rather than hardcoding a specific terrain, so it can be ported to other maps by copying the mission folder onto a different world (see the architecture doc).
+The scenario is **map-agnostic**: it resolves locations and factions from the running game at runtime rather than hardcoding a specific terrain, so it can be ported to other maps by copying the mission folder onto a different world (see the architecture doc) as also all objects present on Eden Editor.
 Faction options that belong to content you don't have loaded simply fall back to Random.

 ---